MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/locatable-camera-overview.md

 ### Tag / Pattern / Poster / Object Tracking

 Many mixed reality applications use a recognizable image or visual pattern to create a trackable point in space.
-This is then used to render objects relative to that point or create a known location.
-Some uses for HoloLens include finding a real world object tagged with fiducials (e.g., a TV monitor with a QR code), placing holograms over fiducials, and visually pairing with non-HoloLens devices like tablets that have been set up to communicate with HoloLens via Wi-Fi.
+This is used to render objects relative to that point or create a known location.
+Some uses for HoloLens include finding a real-world object tagged with fiducials (for example, devices like tablets that have been set up to communicate with HoloLens via Wifi).

-You'll need a few things to recognize a visual pattern and place an object in the applications world space:
+You'll need a few things to recognize a visual pattern and place an object in the application's world space:
-1. An image pattern recognition toolkit, such as QR code, AR tags, face finder, circle trackers, OCR, etc.
+1. An image pattern recognition toolkit, such as QR code, AR tags, face finder, circle trackers, OCR, and so on.
 2. Collect image frames at runtime and pass them to the recognition layer.
-3. Unproject their image locations back into world positions, or likely world rays.
+3. Unproject their image locations back into world positions or likely world rays.
 4. Position your virtual models over these world locations.

 Some important image-processing links: